-Our techniques rely on two base mechanisms: on-stack replacement (OSR) and yield points, existent in many other VM implementations (e.g. Sun HotSpot) and other VM technologies

-(e.g. .NET CLR, Mono).
+Our techniques rely on two base mechanisms: on-stack-replacement (OSR) and yield points, existent in many other VM implementations (e.g. Sun HotSpot) and other VM technologies (e.g. .NET CLR, Mono).
 Therefore, our techniques could be applied to other VMs.
-The main objectives are focused on the problems of transparency and completeness and how these mechanisms can be activated according to low-level resource management and monitoring driven by policies.
+The main objectives are focused on the problems of transparency and completeness, and how these mechanisms can be activated according to low-level resource management and monitoring driven by policies.
 Our proposed solution takes into account the following set of properties:

 - Transparency: The mechanisms should not be constructed in such a way that impose responsibilities to the programmer.
 So, no application changes are required.
-A controller program (command line input) is provided, which communicates with the application-running environment (VM) to take advantage of these mechanisms (that can be used by other users than the developer himself).
-Applications should not realize changes of environment or that were recovered using checkpoint or were transported to another environment using migration. - Flexibility: Although there are no mandatory responsibilities to the programmer, we propose an API that allows himself to control checkpoint and migration mechanisms in his application. - Consistency: The state of an application remains free of inconsistencies, even after a resume/rescue operation.
-In functional terms, the application continues its execution as if the checkpoint or migration never happened (does not include temporal matters). - Completeness: The mechanisms must portray the whole state of an application: code, data (e.g. heap), execution state (e.g. stack, threads), external links (files, client sockets), state regarding native execution (java native interface, JNI), and Java synchronization monitors.
-Note that it is not intended to store/carry the whole virtual machine (VM) as a block.
-It is intended to only take into account the minimum state relative to the application itself so that this minimum is enough to reconstruct the execution state of the application on another virtual machine instance (local or remote). - Portability: Partly provided by the OO VM approach but it is necessary to have the VM modified/extended in all machines/nodes.
-It is also desirable that the same VM source code compiled in a particular OS and architecture may be able to use checkpoints generated by the same VM compiled on other systems. - Efficiency: The additional constant overhead, imposed during error-free execution, to the performance of running applications should be minimized.
-The performance cost during the activation of the checkpointing mechanisms should be proportional to the applications itself. - Robustness: The mechanisms, at least, shall not affect the application or be a source of new exceptions that were not envisioned by the developer (e.g., when it is not possible to do a checkpoint or migration, the application must continue normally).
+A controller program (command line input) is provided which communicates with the application running environment (VM) to take advantage of these mechanisms (that can be used by other users than the developer himself).
+Applications should not realize changes of environment or that were recovered using checkpoint or transported to another environment using migration. - Flexibility: Although there are no mandatory responsibilities to the programmer, we propose an API[‡] that allows himself to control checkpoint and migration mechanisms in his application. - Consistency: The state of an application, remains free of inconsistencies, even after a resume/rescue operation.
+In functional terms, the application continues its execution as if the checkpoint or migration never happened (does not include temporal matters). - Completeness: The mechanisms must portray the whole state of an application: code, data (e.g. heap), execution state (e.g. stack, threads), external links (files, client sockets), state regarding native execution (JNI), and Java synchronization monitors.
+Note that it is not intended to store/carry the whole virtual machine as a block.
+It is intended to take only into account the minimum state relative to the application itself, so that this minimum is enough to reconstruct the execution state of the application on another virtual machine instance (local or remote). - Portability: Partly provided by OO VM approach, but it is necessary to have the VM modified/extended in all machines/nodes.
+It is also desirable that the same VM source code compiled in particular operating system and architecture may be able to use checkpoints generated by the same VM compiled on other systems. - Efficiency: The additional constant overhead, imposed during error-free execution, to the performance of running applications should be minimized.
+The performance cost during the activation of the checkpointing mechanisms should be proportional to the applications itself. - Robustness: The mechanisms at least, shall not affect the application or be a source of new exceptions that were not envisioned by the developer (e.g. when it is not possible to do a checkpoint or migration, the application must continue normally).

-The rest of this paper is organized as follows.
-In Section 2, we overview the related work.
+This rest of this paper is organized as follows: in Section 2 we will overview the related work.
 In Section 3, we describe the architecture and general vision of the components of the proposed solution.
-In Section 4, we address the most relevant details of the implementation.
-In Section 5, we present results obtained in the evaluation of the developed mechanisms, as a form to illustrate their feasibility, efficiency, and sources of overhead.
-In Section 6, we close the paper with some conclusions.
+Section 4 addresses the most relevant details of the implementation.
+In Section, 5 we present results obtained in the evaluation of the developed mechanisms, as a form to illustrate their feasibility, efficiency, and sources of overhead.
+Section 6 closes the paper with some conclusions.